liesnikov/extensible-elaborator/paper/main.md

 link-citations: true

 header-includes: |
-    \usepackage{todonotes}
+    \usepackage[]{todonotes}
     \newcommand\ru[2]{\dfrac{\begin{array}{@{}c@{}}#1\end{array}}{#2}}
     \begin{abstract}
     Dependently-typed languages are used for statically enforcing properties of programs and for enabling type-driven development.
     While there's been a lot of work to find the right theoretical foundations for the core type theory, the implementations have been studied to a smaller extent.
     In particular, theoretical works rarely consider the plethora of features that exist in bigger languages like Agda, so the developers have to make a lot of adaptations in the implementations, making them rather ad-hoc, in particular in the elaborator.
     And when these features appear organically over time they can lead to codebases that are hard to maintain.
-    We present a new design for the elaboration of dependently-typed languages based on the idea of an open datatype for constraints and pluging system for solvers to tackle these issues.
+    We present a new design for the elaboration of dependently-typed languages based on the idea of an open datatype for constraints and plugin system for solvers to tackle these issues.
     This allows for a more compact base elaborator implementation while enabling extensions to the type system.
-    We do not require modifications to the core of the type-checker, therefore preserving the safety of the language.
     \end{abstract}
 ---

 # Introduction #  {#sec:introduction}

-Strongly-typed languages allow us to specify the behaviour of our programs by providing type signatures.
+Strongly-typed languages allow us to catch certain classes of bugs at compile-time by checking the implementation against the type-signature.
+When the types are provided by the user it can be viewed as a form of specification, constraining the behaviour of the programs.
 This comes with the benefit of more static guarantees but with an increased toll on the user to supply more precise information about the program.
 Since type is part of the specification we can use this information to infer parts of our program, following an idea that Connor McBride aptly worded as "Write more types and fewer programs." [@ptoopTypeInferenceThought2022; @mcbrideEpigramPracticalProgramming2005 chap.
 2.1]
 Some examples here include overloaded functions in Java, implicits in Scala, and type classes in Haskell.

-In dependently-typed languages like Agda[@norellPracticalProgrammingLanguage2007; @theagdateamAgdaUserManual2022], Coq[@thecoqdevelopmentteamCoqProofAssistant2022] or Idris[@bradyIdrisGeneralpurposeDependently2013] the types can be much more precise.
+In dependently-typed languages like Agda [@norellPracticalProgrammingLanguage2007; @theagdateamAgdaUserManual2022], Coq [@thecoqdevelopmentteamCoqProofAssistant2022] or Idris [@bradyIdrisGeneralpurposeDependently2013] the types can be much more precise.
 This gives us an opportunity to infer even larger parts of our programs from the type in the process of elaboration.
 Techniques here include implicit arguments in Agda, implicit coercions in Coq, and tactic arguments in Idris.
 The inference or "solving" can be not only automatic but also interactive or partially automatic.